karpovep/poc/README.md

 ### Acceptance Criteria
-Basically, the following test case should pass:
+:eight_spoked_asterisk: Basically, the following test case should pass:
 1. Run 2 Nodes
 2. Nodes has to be able to connect between each other
 3. Define 2 simple type of objects (references to each other are not required)